izxxr/oblate/docs/source/guide/contexts.rst

 Context objects are classes meant to hold useful contextual data about some event.
 These classes are passed by library in user side functions and methods.

-For example, :class:`LoadContext` holds useful information about serialization of a specific field.

 Schema Context
 --------------

-:class:`SchemaContext` is accessed by :attr:`schema.context` attribute.
+:class:`SchemaContext` is accessed by :attr:`Schema.context` attribute.
 This class stores information about a schema and its state.

 Field Contexts